Klara and the Sun: Plot

 From Josie's bedroom Klara has a good view of the Sun's progress across the sky, and comes to believe that he goes to his nightly rest within a farmer's barn that stands on the horizon.
 With Rick's help, she makes her way there one evening across the grasslands.
 Although surprised to find the Sun's resting place is not actually in the barn, she pleads with him to pour his special kind of nourishment onto Josie and to save her life, as he did the beggar.
 She offers in return to find and destroy the pollution-creating Cootings Machine.

 Josie's mother unexpectedly asks Klara to imitate Josie, which due to her exceptional powers of observation she can do almost perfectly.
 The mother regularly takes Josie to sit for her portrait, although unknown to her daughter the artist is making not a painting but a highly-accurate AF body.
-She intends that Klara will integrate her intelligence into it if Josie dies, becoming not simply a facsimile but Josie's true continuation.
+She intends that Klara will integrate her intelligence into it if Josie dies, believing she will become not simply a facsimile but Josie's true continuation.

-When Klara next accompanies Josie into town, she finds and destroys a Cootings Machine, sacrificing in the process some of the P-E-G Nine solution she carries in her head and accepting that the loss may result in a reduction in her abilities.
-But Josie's condition worsens and the Sun does not respond.
+When Klara next accompanies Josie into town, she finds and destroys the Cootings Machine, sacrificing in the process some of the P-E-G Nine solution she carries in her head and accepting this loss may result in a reduction in her abilities.
+However, Josie's condition worsens and the Sun does not respond.
 Klara returns to the barn to make another plea, reminding the Sun of Josie and Rick's genuine and everlasting love.
-Several days later as Josie seems near death Klara suddenly sees the dark clouds part, and the Sun sends his special nourishment flooding into her sick room.
+Several days later as Josie seems near death, Klara suddenly sees the dark clouds part as the Sun sends his special nourishment flooding into her sick room.
 Josie seems better immediately, and over the following months recovers her health.

-As Josie grows older she starts to drift away from Rick.
-Klara worries that she has misled the Sun and Rick comforts her, explaining that although his and Josie's paths in life may differ, their love really was genuine and they will always, at some level, be together.
-Josie leaves for college, and says goodbye to Klara.
+As Josie grows older, she starts to drift away from Rick.
+Klara worries that she has misled the Sun, but Rick comforts her.
+He explains that although his and Josie's paths in life may differ, their love really was genuine and they will always, at some level, be together.
+Josie leaves for college and says goodbye to Klara.

 The novel closes with Klara settled in a yard for scrapped AFs.
-She is no longer able to move around, but says she is content with her spot in the yard and declines to socialise with other AFs.
-The manager of her old store visits, and Klara tells her of happy memories and of the Sun's great kindness towards Josie.
+She can no longer move around but expresses contentment with her spot in the yard, declining to socialise with other AFs.
+The manager of her old store visits, and Klara recounts her happy memories and the Sun's great kindness towards Josie.